LogtalkDotOrg/logtalk3/examples/NOTES.md

 	definitions

 - `instmethods`
-	example of instance defined methods; also illustrates the use of "super calls" to call overridden method definitions
+	example of instance-defined methods; also illustrates the use of "super calls" to call overridden method definitions

 - `instvars`